 subject to lawful operation of the cable service or video service by the applicant, its affiliated entities, or its successors-in-interest.

-(4) The Commission shall notify a local unit of
+(e-5) The Commission shall notify a local unit of government within 3

 (f) The authorization issued pursuant to this Section